SergeyZaika/install-on-ubuntu20.04_wordpress_with_nginx_mariadb_php/README.md

-nginx_wordpress.j2: Nginx configuration for serving the first WordPress site (HTTP only). nginx_wordpress_ssl.j2: Nginx configuration for serving the first WordPress site with SSL. nginx_wordpress_ssl_second.j2: Nginx configuration for serving the second WordPress site with SSL. options-ssl-nginx.conf.j2: SSL configuration options for Nginx, used by Certbot. wp-config.php.j2: The main configuration file for WordPress, customized for the first site. wp-config_second.j2: Configuration file for the second WordPress site.
+nginx_wordpress.j2: Nginx configuration for serving the first WordPress site (HTTP only). nginx_wordpress_ssl.j2: Nginx configuration for serving the first WordPress site with SSL. nginx_wordpress_ssl_second.j2: Nginx configuration for serving the second WordPress site with SSL. wp-config.php.j2: The main configuration file for WordPress, customized for the first site. wp-config_second.j2: Configuration file for the second WordPress site.
 Multiple Sites